suncoast-devs/handbook/assignments/rhythms-gonna-get-you.md

 ### Adventure Mode

 - Track the individual members of a band.
-Since musicians play in several different groups, create a new table called `Musicians` and make it a _many to many_ relationships with a Band.
+Since musicians play in several different bands, create a new table called `Musicians` and make it a _many to many_ relationships with a Band.

 - Add the following menu options
   - View albums in a genre